 - The investment gets doubled in 115 months.

-- The rate of interest is at 7.5% which is higher than the FD interest rates of any nationalized bank in India (for oct 2017 to dec 2017)
+- The rate of interest is at 7.3% which is higher than the FD interest rates of any nationalized bank in India (from december 2017)

 - The amount can be withdrawn after 115 months.